-Ireland’s emissions reduction targets have changed over the years and our record in meeting these targets is not terribly good.
+Ireland’s emissions reduction targets have changed over the years but our record in meeting these targets is appalling.
 Here’s a quick overview of our performance against the increasingly challenging targets.
 Note that ’emissions’ means emissions from a host of greenhouse gases but these are reported as carbon dioxide (CO2) equivalents for simplicity.

 KYOTO Protocol: This was an international emissions reduction agreement that actually allowed Ireland to increase our emissions.
 Under Kyoto, our average emissions between 2008 and 2012 had to be no more than 13% higher than those in 1990.

 Progress on meeting Kyoto: Our emissions peaked in 2005, when we were emitting over 70 million tons – well over our average allowance of 63.4 million tons.
 We had commenced buying Carbon Credits to offset the expected penalties by the time our Celtic Tiger economy collapsed and the great recession hit Ireland in 2007.

 The reduced energy use caused by the recession, along with an increase in efficiency of our power generating plant as well as an increase in the use of renewables, all helped Ireland to meet our commitments under Kyoto.
 Our average emissions between 2008 and 2012 were 62.2 million tons.

 EU Energy Sharing Directive (2009/28/EC): This directive from 2009 left control of emissions from the largest energy users to the Emissions Trading Scheme (ETS).
 Ireland’s 116 largest energy users are in this scheme.